canada-nyc/django-canadanewyork/readme.md

 * Postgresql: Mac -> `brew install postgresql` or [Postgress.app](http://postgresapp.com/).
 * foreman: `gem install foreman`
   For managing environmental variables
-* travis: `gem install travis`
-  For creating secure `.travis.yml` environmental variables

 # Setup
 All runtime options are chosen using environmental variables.

 The project uses the the `configs/env/*` files to set variables for different environemnts.
-Those files are pushed to Heroku and exported into the `.travis.yml` so as to consolidate all of the configuration.
+Those files are pushed to Heroku and used for local development so as to consolide the configuration.

 It is currently set up to use `foreman` to set environmental variables from the config files at runtime, when developing locally.